CEO and Executive Director

 Senior Communications Coordinator

-In Australia, he worked for the strategic insights team at the national science agency, helping craft key reports including the country’s artificial intelligence ethics framework, before joining APNIC early in 2020.
+In Australia, he worked for the strategic insights team at the national science agency, helping craft key reports including the national artificial intelligence ethics framework, before joining APNIC early in 2020.

 Marcos Sadao Maekawa